 Spaced (the first teaming of Simon Pegg and Edgar Wright) was like this for many years in the US until 2009, when the series went straight-to-DVD.

-Due to Nickelodeon Japan's shutdown in 2009 (The channel was stepped down to a block on Animax in Japan), Japanese Nicksters have no access to cool new sitcoms like Victorious, later seasons of iCarly (which is probably a mercy, as the Japanese got spared from the horrid mess that is the Seddie Arc), How To Rock or even other stuff like House Of Anubis.
+Due to Nickelodeon Japan's shutdown in 2009 (The channel was stepped down to a block on Animax in Japan and even then that block was later off the air), Japanese Nicksters have no access to cool new sitcoms like Victorious, later seasons of iCarly (which is probably a mercy, as the Japanese got spared from the horrid mess that is the Seddie Arc), How To Rock or even other stuff like House of Anubis.
 Averted with some shows like The Penguins of Madagascar, which airs on NHK.
 Kinda makes you wonder who gets to dub them if the channel didn't close.